Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 }
 ```

 The `parse` computation expression allows us to chain sequential parsers in a more imperative way.
-Under the hood it also uses the bind operator (`>>=`) but provides a slightly cleaner syntax when dealing with a lot of parsers.
-If you've used monads in C#, this is similar to LINQ comprehension syntax but way more powerful.
+Under the hood it also uses the bind operator (`>>=`) but provides a slightly cleaner syntax when dealing with a large number of parsers.
+If you've used monads in C#, this is similar to the LINQ query syntax but way more powerful.

-Stephan Tolksdorf, author of FParsec, discourages the use of this syntax [in the documentation](https://quanttec.com/fparsec/users-guide/where-is-the-monad.html) because it's rarely called for and may negatively impact performance.
+Stephan Tolksdorf, the author of FParsec, discourages the use of this syntax [in the documentation](https://quanttec.com/fparsec/users-guide/where-is-the-monad.html) because it's rarely necessary and may negatively impact performance.

 That said, some grammar rules are easier to express using this syntax.
 For example, let's say we were parsing an HTML element and needed to match a closing tag that has the same name as the opening tag: